-- (1) Dr. Biing-Seng Wu directly owns 315,322 ordinary shares.
+- Note: (1) Dr. Biing-Seng Wu directly owns 315,322 ordinary shares.
 Dr. Biing-Seng Wu beneficially owns 51,009,690 ordinary shares and 20,039,838 ordinary shares through Sanfair Asia Investments Ltd. and Chi-Duan Investment Co., Ltd., respectively, both of which are investment companies controlled by Dr. Biing-Seng Wu.
-Accordingly, Dr. Biing-Seng Wu may be deemed to beneficially own an aggregate of 71,364,850 ordinary shares, representing approximately 20.7% of the outstanding ordinary shares. - (2) According to the Schedule 13G filed with the SEC on February 13, 2018, FMR LLC, together with its affiliates, beneficially owned 34,419,525 of our shares, some or all of which may include shares represented by our ADS, as of December 31, 2017.
-We do not have further information with respect to any changes in FMR LLC's beneficial ownership of our shares subsequent to December 31, 2017. - (3) Whei-Lan Teng directly owns 1,335,548 ordinary shares.
+Additionally, Dr. Biing-Seng Wu directly owns 212,178 ADSs purchased in the open market according to his share purchase plan announced on November 30, 2018.
+Accordingly, Dr. Biing-Seng Wu may be deemed to beneficially own an aggregate of 71,789,206 ordinary shares, representing approximately 20.9% of the outstanding ordinary shares. - (2) Whei-Lan Teng directly owns 1,335,548 ordinary shares.
 Whei-Lan Teng beneficially owns 2,643,782 ordinary shares through Renmar Finance Limited, which is an investment company controlled by Whei-Lan Teng.
 In addition, Whei-Lan Teng, may be attributed beneficial ownership of 17,156,390 ordinary shares held in trust by Corenmar Investment Limited for the benefit of her children.
 Whei-Lan Teng therefore may be deemed to have shared power to vote or dispose of 21,135,720 ordinary shares.
-Accordingly, Whei-Lan Teng may be deemed to beneficially own an aggregate of 21,135,720 ordinary shares, representing approximately 6.14% of the outstanding ordinary shares. - (4) The percentage of shares beneficially owned by all directors and executive officers as a group decreased to 23.3% as of February 28, 2018 from 29.4% as of March 31, 2017.
-The decrease was from Jordan Wu's beneficial ownership decreasing to 2.1% as of February 28, 2018 from 8.3% as of March 31, 2017, resulting from marriage dissolution between Jordan Wu and his wife on May 9, 2017.
+Accordingly, Whei-Lan Teng may be deemed to beneficially own an aggregate of 21,135,720 ordinary shares, representing approximately 6.14% of the outstanding ordinary shares. - (3) Numbers of shares beneficially owned by all directors and executive officers as a group already include an aggregate of 71,789,206 ordinary shares beneficially owned by Dr. Biing-Seng Wu. - (4) According to the Schedule 13G/A filed with the SEC on February 13, 2019, FMR LLC, together with its affiliates, beneficially owned 9,005,721 of our shares, representing 2.616% of our shares as of December 31, 2018, some or all of which may include shares represented by our ADS.
+The beneficially ownership was 9.99% of our shares as of December 31, 2017 from Schedule 13G filed with the SEC on February 13, 2018.
+We do not have further information with respect to any changes in FMR LLC's beneficial ownership of our shares subsequent to December 31, 2018.